What we know about the deadly Rainbow Bridge explosion

-While authorities have played down initial fears of a terrorist attack, the reason for the crash remains unclear
+Authorities have confirmed the incident was not a terrorist attack but the reason for the crash remains unclear

-Two people died after a vehicle exploded at a US-Canada border crossing at Rainbow Bridge, Niagara Falls, on Wednesday 22 November.
+Two people died after a vehicle exploded at a US-Canada border crossing at Rainbow Bridge in Niagara Falls, on Wednesday 22 November.

-The car was attempting to enter Canada from the United States when it sped toward a checkpoint, crashed into a fence and erupted “into a fireball” just before midday ET, according to witnesses.
+The car was attempting to enter Canada from the United States when it sped toward a checkpoint, crashed into a fence and erupted “into a fireball” just before midday, according to witnesses.

 Video footage and photos showed flames and thick black smoke billowing from the checkpoint, and a security booth that had been charred by flames.

-The blast reportedly injured one Border Patrol officer, and led to the closure of four border crossings between the US and Canada in New York state.
+The blast killed two, reportedly injured one Border Patrol officer and led to the closure of four border crossings between the US and Canada in New York state.

-Within hours, investigators had ruled out that the car had been carrying explosives.
+Within hours, investigators had ruled out that the car had been carrying explosives or was connected to terrorism.

-New York Governor Kathy Hochul said during a press conference just after 5pm that “there is no indication of a terrorist attack”.

-The FBI is leading an investigation into the explosion, and described the situation as “very fluid”.

 What happened?